calbrch01/HSQL/hsqlt/notes/syntax.md

 ```

 Actions are executed in parallel, but for the sake of the compiler, they should be written such that no variables are referenced before their declaration.
+Note: If `export` is used, there can be no explicit actions in the program.
 ### Comments

 HSQL supports the usual SQL-like comments which start with `--` statement.